cyberdime-dev/humble-notes/README.md

 ## 📱 Usage

 ### Getting Started
-1. **Sign In/Sign Up** - Choose Google Sign-in or create an email/password account
+1. **Sign In/Sign Up** - Choose Google, GitHub, or create an email/password account
 2. **Create Notes** - Use the "+" button or "Quick Note" feature
 3. **Start Writing** - Type in the textarea, titles auto-generate from first line
 4. **Organize** - View recent notes and track your activity